Capital Region, Venezuela

+The Caribbean Sea forms the region’s northern boundary.
+The other regions which it borders are the Central Region to the west, the Llanos Region to the south, and the Northeastern Region to the west.

 History

 The region is one of the first eight regions to be created and the presidential decree № 72 of 1969 made its formation official because of this.

 In the 1970s, it formed, together with the states of Carabobo and Aragua, the so-called North-Central Coastal Region.
 In the following decade, after a legal reform, those states were separated to form the Central Region and thus the Capital Region was formed given the geographical location of the city of Caracas, the capital of Venezuela.

 Physical aspects

 Relief

 The region is dominated by mountainous forms, belonging to the central section of the Coastal Range.

 Climate

 The regional climate is like this: